 "Shut Nature out the door, she'll come in the window."
 Old saying (by 1692).

 "No man comes to heaven with dry eyes."
 Old saying (by 1630).

 "Who spits against heaven it falls in his face."
 Old saying (by 1557).

 "He that will not be saved needs no preacher."
 Old saying (by 1670).

 "To believe is like loving someone in the dark who never answers."
 Line from Ingmar Bergman's film The Seventh Seal" (1957).

 "In vain do the gods themselves fight

-Schiller, poet and playwright (The Maid of Orleans).
+Schiller, poet and playwright (from his play The Maid of Orleans).

 To BCD Home Page . . .